Are weeds, insects and pets taking a toll on your lawn?

 Select your grass seed.
 Choose a Scotts® Turf Builder® Grass Seed that’s right for your location.
 Be sure to take into consideration the growing conditions in your area: How much sun?
 How much rain?
 How much wear and tear from children and family pets?

 Once your soil is prepped, it’s time to seed.
 Just fill up your spreader with grass seed and apply.
 After spreading the grass seed, you should water daily.
 Proper watering is a critical step to seeding success.
-Keep the soil surface moist by watering daily or as needed until the seedling reach at least 2 inches tall.
+Keep the soil surface moist by watering daily or as needed until the seedlings reach at least 2 inches tall.

 Next, feed your young lawn with a product like Scotts® Turf Builder® Starter® Lawn Food for New Grass to give developing seedlings needed nutrients so they can develop a deep root system faster.